 Slightly more complex ribbing:

 In this case, there will be one (p1, k1) column for each letter.
 The band of ribbing is the same number of rows as the largest number in the word, and the rib for each letter stops at the row with the same number as that letter.
-Depending on the height of the ribs, this might or might not be the best way to prevent curling.
+Depending on the height of the ribs, this might or might prevent curling.

 Knit a swatch of this, at least 3 repeats, or 30 stitches wide, and then look at each side to see which you like best.
-This method is slightly more complex, but has a more useful number of stitches in each repeat.
+This method is slightly more complex.
+However, it’s generally more useful because the stitch repeat is smaller.

 Next up: charting numbers on a rectangular grid (like a piece of graph paper).